flycheck/flycheck/doc/manual/glossary.rst

    syntax checker
-     A symbol which is defined as syntax checker with :el:macro:`flycheck-define-checker`
+     A symbol which is defined as syntax checker with :macro:`flycheck-define-checker`

    registered syntax checker
-     A :term:`syntax checker` available for automatic selection, i.e. that is contained in :el:option:`flycheck-checkers`.
+     A :term:`syntax checker` available for automatic selection, i.e. that is contained in :option:`flycheck-checkers`.

    disabled syntax checker
-     A :term:`syntax checker` explicitly excluded from available selection, i.e. that is contained in :el:option:`flycheck-disabled-checkers`.
+     A :term:`syntax checker` explicitly excluded from available selection, i.e. that is contained in :option:`flycheck-disabled-checkers`.

    enabled syntax checker
      A :term:`registered syntax checker` which is not a :term:`disabled syntax